mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 pattern.
-Commands are selected from a menu and/or designation system, enabling the unit to be directed to attack the nearest target, the last target to fire on the handler’s band, the heaviest weapon the enemy is using and so forth.
+Commands are selected from a menu and/or designation system, enabling the unit to be directed to attack the nearest target, the last target to fire on the handler's band, the heaviest weapon the enemy is using and so forth.

 All weapons carriers have an effective skill that is used when operating in semi-autonomous mode.
-The handler can directly control one of his weapons carriers, using his Electronics (remote ops) skill instead of the unit’s own programming, although this can only be done when stationary and carrying out no other actions.
-The standard sensor package includes radar, low-light and thermal sensors, all of which feed to the handler’s heads-up display.
+The handler can directly control one of his weapons carriers, using his Electronics (remote ops) skill instead of the unit's own programming, although this can only be done when stationary and carrying out no other actions.
+The standard sensor package includes radar, low-light and thermal sensors, all of which feed to the handler's heads-up display.
 Data can then be pushed to other band members.